vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_EmergencyReparentShard.md

   -i, --ignore-replicas strings          Comma-separated, repeated list of replica tablet aliases to ignore during the emergency reparent.
       --new-primary string               Alias of a tablet that should be the new primary.
 If not specified, the vtctld will select the best candidate to promote.
       --prevent-cross-cell-promotion     Only promotes a new primary from the same cell as the previous primary.
+      --wait-for-all-tablets             Should ERS wait for all the tablets to respond.
+Useful when all the tablets are reachable.
       --wait-replicas-timeout duration   Time to wait for replicas to catch up in reparenting. (default 15s)
 ```